Netlia/documentation/DeviceComunication/DeviceComunication.md

 ### 4th byte - RSSI

-Contains the [RSSI](https://en.wikipedia.org/wiki/Received_Signal_Strength_Indication) value measured when the previous message was sent.
+Contains the [RSSI](https://en.wikipedia.org/wiki/Received_Signal_Strength_Indication) value measured when the previous message was sent from NbIOT device.
+>Lora device does not support getting RSSI information, the value contains 0x00.

 ### 5th byte - acknowledgement and number of attempts to send a message